Trainingdata-datamarket/Selfie-and-ID-Dataset/README.md

 # Content
 ### The folder **"samples"** includes 30 folders:
 - corresponding to each person in the sample
-- containing of selfie and video of the individual
+- containing of 13 selfies and 2 photos from the documents of the individual

 ### File with the extension .csv
 includes the following information for each media file: